What Would Prove Bigfoot Exists? Tracks, DNA, and the Evidence

 Audio Evidence: Eerie, Compelling, but Still Not Proof

 The Sierra Sounds.
 Howls in Ohio.
-Whoops in Washington.
+Whoops in Washington — including the controversial Marble Mountain recordings often cited in long-form analysis.
 These recordings are unsettling, unique, and unlike known animal vocalizations.

 But audio can’t prove a species.